unboxed/unboxed.co/source/blog/2020-07-08-is-now-the-time-to-build-a-national-planning-register.html.markdown

 ![Sketches on three post-it notes showing how the same property has had three planning extensions to extend different parts of it over 10 years.
 The first two applications were granted but the third one was not.](/assets/images/uploads/historical-applications.jpg)

-If a national planning register existed the officer could simply look up the property on there instead, which would make it easier to start using a new back office system like BoPS.
-Alternatively, and in an ideal world, that national planning register might even provide an api so projects like BoPS could pull in planning history and display it to users when they need it!
+If there was a national platform which pulled data from local planning registers, the officer could simply look up the property on there instead, which would make it easier to start using a new back office system like BoPS.
+Alternatively, and in an ideal world, that platform might even provide an api so projects like BoPS could pull in planning history and display it to users when they need it!

-To understand more about the problems of separate, local planning registers and the need for a single national register, I strongly recommend you take a look at this [extensive research](https://digital-land.github.io/project/single-register-of-planning/discovery/) by MySociety.
+To understand more about the difficulty of obtaining planning data, I strongly recommend you take a look at this [extensive research](https://digital-land.github.io/project/single-register-of-planning/discovery/) by MySociety.

 # Who uses a planning register?

-While developing the api, to share data from BoPS, we have also developed a proof of concept register that simply lists the outcome of applications - basically whether they were granted or refused.
+While developing the api, to share data from BoPS, we have also developed a proof of concept planning register that simply lists the outcome of applications - basically whether they were granted or refused.

 ![Screenshot of our proof of concept register which lists all of the householder planning applications and the decision that was made on them (e.g granted or refused).](/assets/images/uploads/poconcept-register-list.jpg)